nick-prendergast/chatgpt-service/part_3_testapp/README.md

 - docker images for Hadoop and Spark must run
 - you must be able to upload dataset file to Hadoop
 - Spark application must run on spark to process dataset
+- Applicaiton will generate 10 top quisine types from the dataset
 - you must be able to retrieve results from the processed dataset via java springboot
 - (optional) you should be able to display the processed data (JSP)